-3. HYDRAULIC PROPERTIES OF UNSATURATED GEOTEXTILES
+2. HYDRAULIC PROPERTIES OF UNSATURATED GEOTEXTILES

-Among the various types of geosynthetics, geotextiles have been used in geotechnical engineering applications to fulfill the widest range of functions (Koerner 2005; Zornberg and Christopher 2007).
+Among the various types of geosynthetics, geotextiles have been used in geotechnical engineering applications to fulfill the widest range of functions (Koerner 2005, Zornberg and Christopher 2007).

 This includes separation between different soil layers, protection of geomembranes or other geosynthetics from puncture, drainage from surrounding soil, and reinforcement of poorly draining backfills.
-Geotextiles are able to meet these requirements despite their small thickness (e.g. 2.5 mm), partly as a result of their high porosity (typically about 0.9), which is greater than that of most soils.
-Geotextiles have a uniform pore size compared with most soils (Palmeira and Gardoni 2002; Aydilek et al. 2007).
+Geotextiles are able to meet these requirements despite their small thickness (e.g. 2.5 mm) partly due to their high porosity (typically about 0.9), which is greater than that of most soils.
+Geotextiles have a uniform pore size compared to most soils (Palmeira and Gardoni 2002, Aydilek et al. 2007).
 In addition, important hydraulic properties of unsaturated geotextiles include their water retention curve and their hydraulic conductivity function.